Sheng nü: Other countries

-The China Daily posted the question, "Are 'leftover women' a unique Chinese phenomenon?" on their opinions column.
-Readers cited their own experiences universally stating they too felt societal and family pressures in their 30s and 40s for marriage.
-Yong Cai who studies China's gender imbalance at the University of North Carolina stated, "The 'sheng nu' phenomenon is similar to trends we've already seen around the world, in countries ranging from the United States to Japan as higher education and increased employment give women more autonomy".
-Cai cites studies that show that women are now breaking the tradition of "mandatory marriage" to have fewer children or marry later on in life.
+The China Daily posted the question, "Are 'leftover women' a unique Chinese phenomenon?" jtheir opinions column.
+Readers cited their own experiences, stating they too felt societal and family pressures in their thirties and fortiesvfor marriage.
+Yong Cai, who studies China's gender imbalance at the University of North Carolina, stated, "The 'sheng nu' phenomenon is similar to trends we've already seen around the world, in countries ranging from the United States to Japan as higher education and increased employment give women more autonomy".
+Cai cites studies that show that women are now breaking the tradition of "mandatory marriage" to have fewer children or marry later in life.

 Other typologically similar terms that are still used in the modern lexicon of other countries and cultures show the concept has existed in some cases as far back as the 16th century.
 The term spinster was used to describe unmarried or single women of a marriageable age.
 It wasn't until 2004 when the Civil Partnership Act replaced the word spinster with "single" in the relationship history section of marriage certificates in the UK.
 Subsequently, at the height of the Industrial Revolution, the term surplus women was used to describe the excess of unmarried women in Britain.
-The card game 'old maid' sees people competing to avoid being labelled an 'old maid'....ie a Leftover woman.
-It has its roots in the Medieval World.

-Catherinette was a traditional French label for women 25 years old or older who were still unmarried by the Feast of Saint Catherine of Alexandria on 25 November.
-The French idiom, "to do St. Catherine's hair", meaning "to remain an old maid" is also associated with this tradition.
+Catherinette was a traditional French label for women 25 years old or older who were unmarried by the Feast of Saint Catherine of Alexandria on 25 November.
+The French idiom "to do St. Catherine's hair", meaning "to remain an old maid", is also associated with this tradition.

 In Russia, marriage is a substantial part of the national culture, with 30 years being the age at which a woman is considered an "old maid".